 I just can’t make up my mind about Wilco.
 They’re one of those bands I know I’m supposed to like, and most of my friends like them.
 But when I listen, I find that I like only one out of every four or five songs.
 Sadly, I just don’t think I’m hip enough to like them.

-“Hate It Here” is one of those that I like – no, love.
-Ever since I heard it on “Saturday Night Live” a few weeks ago, it’s haunted me – a soulful song with a Steve Winwood vibe.
+“Hate It Here” is one of Wilco’s songs that I like — no, love.
+Ever since I heard it on “Saturday Night Live” a few weeks ago, it’s haunted me — a soulful song with a Steve Winwood vibe.

 It’s slow, with a keyboard playing throughout the song.
-During the second line of the verses, the band changes from an A to a diminished A chord that tears at you, it’s so beautiful.
+The song is in A, and at first, it’s a simple I – IV chord progression.
+But during the second line of the verses, Jeff Tweedy changes it up, moving from an A to a diminished A chord — what Beatle George Harrison called “the naughty chord.”
+That one chord change tears at you, it’s so beautiful and aching.

 What am I gonna do when I run out of shirts to fold?
 What am I gonna do when I run out of lawn to mow?
 What am I gonna do if you never come home?
 Tell me, oh, what am I gonna do?